eirshy/Eirshy.DSP/veinity-project/README.md

 That's right, if you don't touch our settings, we're actually a QoL optimization mod like *Re*-Buffer!
 In particular, planets with a *lot* of miners and oil pumps will see a... well, like, 0.05ms increase.
 But they're also a lot more friendly to heavier multithreading and thus *could* see more of a gain in the future.

 ## Changes
+- v0.1.1 Fixed some issues with the Readme.
 - v0.1.0 release

 ## Mechanical changes compared to vanilla